jordan-cutler/CSB_flowchart/README.txt

 	Ok so this is where the actual interactivity and reading of databases of the flowchart comes into play I tried to comment every function, so check the comments for a better understanding of stuff It's now object-oriented FYI
-	Also please avoid optional prereqs like the CSE001/002 198 thing if you can
+	Also please avoid optional prereqs like the CSE001/002 198 like the plague if you can

 background.png is the image with all the black arrows connecting all the courses
 	Would need to change if there is a course prereq change and stuff